pburkholder/decksets/2018-04-cf-summit/text.md

 ![inline](media/identity.png)

-^Since we were already using our customer's agencies single-sign-on with UAA, why not make it easier on developers to enable agency authentication in their apps by just reusing that service?
+^Since ALREADY using our CUSTOMER's agencies SINGLE-SIGN-ON with UAA, make it easier on to enable AGENCY AUTHENTICATION in their apps by just REUSING?

-^The cloud.gov identity provider service has a single oauth-client plan, and you provide the redirect URI and scope.
-The applications can then get the credentials to your provider via a service key.
+^The cloud.gov IDENTITY PROVIDER service has a SINGLE OAUTH-CLIENT plan, and you PROVIDE rEDIRECT URI AND SCOPE.
+The APPcan then get the CREDENTIALS to your PROVIDER with SERVICE KEY

-^I've shown one example here -- the system I used to request buying my workshop registration, requests.18f.gov, which is built to redirect me to the ageny SSO, and then I'm authenticated and ready to work.
+^I've shown one example, I BUY, get REDIR

 ---